In this article, we’ll look into a few ways how OCR Technology (Optical Character Recognition) can benefit Graphic Designers.

 Graphic designing is a very technical job as it requires being proficient in using editing software which is pretty difficult to use.

-They don’t have time to be transcribing essays or mission statements from locked files.
+They don’t have time to transcribe essays or mission statements from locked files.
 So, they can simply use an OCR to extract all that text in an editable format and use it easily.

 With OCR/image-to-text conversion that can be easily dealt with.